Hopewell Park Rose Garden

 There are many more examples throughout the US of rose societies growing and maintaining roses, simultaneously beautifying their communities while offering educational opportunities to the public on pest and disease identification and management, fertilizing, watering, pruning, and deadheading roses, and more.
 It also serves to preserve rose varieties; many gardens maintained by rose societies have rare and old varieties of roses at risk of extinction.

-Lehigh Valley Rose Society (LVRS) will join the list of rose societies with our Rose Garden at Hopewell Park in Center Valley, PA.
+Lehigh Valley Rose Society (LVRS) will join the list of rose societies with the Hopewell Park Rose Garden in Center Valley, PA.

-LVRS President and 2021 ARS "Rising Stars" Award Winner Nate Fisher, has come up with a design of 672 roses and 576 bulbs, annuals, and perennials in a 60' x 120' rectangular footprint, surrounded by a fence covered in climbing roses and clematis.
+ARS Consulting Rosarian and 2021 ARS "Rising Stars" Award Winner Nate Fisher, has designed a garden with 672 roses and 576 bulbs, annuals, and perennials in a 60' x 120' rectangular footprint, surrounded by a fence covered in climbing roses and clematis.
 A gazebo is at the center of the design with four arbors - one at the center of each side of the rectangle - and benches strategically placed throughout the garden.

 (A map of Hopewell Park).

 The rose garden will be paid for (through fundraising), planted, and maintained by Lehigh Valley Rose Society as a gift to the community.
 This garden will not only benefit the community with beautiful sights and fragrant scents, but also serve as an educational site, a place for the public to learn about caring for roses from members of LVRS with demonstrations on disease and pest identification and management, fertilizing, watering, pruning, deadheading, and planting roses, companion planting, and more.